Definition: a device producing an oscillation -- in contrast to an amplifier, for example

-In laser physics, the term laser oscillator is sometimes used for a laser device in order to distinguish it explicitly from an amplifier, where there is amplification by stimulated emission but no laser oscillation.
-A laser can be considered as a high-frequency optical oscillator consisting of an amplifier and a resonator for optical feedback.
-Similarly, an optical parametric oscillator is a device containing an optical parametric amplifier within an optical resonator.
+In laser physics, the term laser oscillator is sometimes used for a laser device in order to distinguish it explicitly from an optical amplifier, where there is amplification by stimulated emission but no laser oscillation.
+Also, a pure oscillator is distinguished from an oscillator–amplifier combination.
+The term occurs e.g. within the terms master oscillator power amplifier and master oscillator fiber amplifier.

-See also: lasers, laser resonators, amplifiers
+See also: lasers, laser resonators, optical amplifiers

-If you like this article, share it with your friends and colleagues, e.g. via social media:
+Share this with your friends and colleagues, e.g. via social media: